Tubbz-alt/LLNMS/README.md

 Print the details of all networks registered in LLNMS.
 Use `-h` to print usage instructions.

-    llnms-start-network-scan
+    llnms-scan-networks

 Command LLNMS to start scanning the network.
 Use `-h` to print usage instructions.

-    llnms-stop-network-scan
+    llnms-resolve-network-addresses

-Command LLNMS to kill any scans currently in progress and to save results.
-Use `-h` to print usage instructions.
+Command LLNMS to resolve hostnames for network addresses.

 Installation